 In order to insure something, whether it’s a life, a home or a car, you have to have what the insurance industry calls “insurable interest.”
-Basically it means you stand to lose something if the item in question is damaged or destroyed.
-In the case of a car, the owner usually has insurable interest.
+Basically, it means you stand to lose something if the item in question is damaged or destroyed.
+In the case of a car, the owner usually has an insurable interest.
 Your neighbor wouldn’t be able to insure your car because it wouldn’t affect him financially if anything happened to it.
 There are some scenarios in which more than one party can have insurable interest in a car though, such as co-signors and lien holders.
 If the car is wrecked, for example, a co-signor could be held accountable for any amount still owed on the vehicle, and the lender could be forced to take a loss if that balance can’t be recovered.

-Too Many Chefs
+Problems With Too Many Parties

 Even though several parties can have insurable interest, it’s not necessary for each interested party to carry his own policy on the car.
 In fact, doing so could create significant problems when it comes time to collect.
 Insurance companies are like any other business in that they’re in it to make money.
 Accordingly, they won’t pay if they don’t have to, and introducing another insurance company into the mix could give them just that opportunity.
 While they’re busy fighting it out over who is supposed to pay out the claim, you could be left in the lurch.
 Pretty much any insurance policy can be structured to satisfy the needs of every interested party without having to double insure.

 Most insurance companies won’t allow multiple policies on the same car because of something called “unjust enrichment.”
 That’s a fancy insurance term for the idea that you shouldn’t be able to profit from a loss.
 If your car is worth $10,000 and it’s insured with two companies, you could conceivably get a payout of $20,000 if the car were wrecked and you filed claims with both companies.
-Although there aren’t laws that prohibit double insurance, realizing that kind of gain could be construed as fraud and may subject you to significant penalties.
+Although laws may not prohibit double insurance, realizing that kind of gain could be construed as fraud and may subject you to significant penalties.